iamSkev/Project-Quack/rust/README.md

 # Rust
-The executable will be in the target/
+The spts_calc executable will be in the `target/release` directory